vanzhiganov/whoansible/README.md

 ## TODO

 - [x] See host and groups
+- [x] See variables for host and groups
 - [ ] Manage host and groups
 - [ ] Inventory
 - [ ] Create role